AEK Athens F.C.: Rivalries

 AEK FC's biggest rivalries are with Panathinaikos and Olympiacos.

 Against their city neighbours Panathinaikos, they contest the Athens local football derby.
 The rivalry started not only because of both competing for the major titles, but also because of the refugee ancestry of a big part of AEK fans and, by contrast, that Panathinaikos was considered in general the representative of the Athenian high-class society.

 The rivalry with Piraeus based club Olympiacos stems from the rivalry between two of the most successful Greek football clubs.
-The rivalry was particularly inflamed after 1996, when AEK former star player and then-manager Dušan Bajević moved to Olympiacos, and most recently after the controversial 2007–08 Super League which was awarded to Olympiacos.
+The rivalry was particularly inflamed after 1996, when AEK's former star player and then-manager Dušan Bajević moved to Olympiacos, and most recently after the controversial 2007–08 Super League which was awarded to Olympiacos.